Palmerston North: Libraries

 Palmerston North has a main public library with five branches and one mobile library.
 The central Palmerston North Library is located in the Square and houses the main collections.
 The other four are located in Ashhurst, Awapuni, Linton, Roslyn and Te Pātikitiki (Highbury).

 Youth Space

-Near the Square is the Youth Space, opened in September 2011 as a dedicated place for Palmerston North's many young people to congregate in a safe environment.
+Near the Square is the Youth Space, which opened in September 2011 as a dedicated place for Palmerston North's many young people to congregate in a safe environment.
 Youth space is free to all, and provides table-tennis, gaming consoles, musical instruments, library books, iPads, a kitchen, and other services.

 Culture

 Arts

 Te Manawa is the cultural museum of art, science and history.
 Attached to Te Manawa is the New Zealand Rugby Museum.
 There are many small independent galleries.

 Many of New Zealand's best-known artists came from or live in Palmerston North.
 The list includes Rita Angus, John Bevan Ford, Shane Cotton, Paul Dibble, Pat Hanly, Brent Harris, Bob Jahnke, John Panting, Carl Sydow and Tim Wilson.
 Palmerston North's first artist in residence was Hinerangitoariari in 1992.